Dzen456/CalcUABlator/README.md

 3. Execute python script in each directory.

-4. To run the robot's Arduino UNO Rev. 4, you'll have to connect the device to the arduino with a USB cable to be able to run the code correctly.
+4. To run the robot's Arduino UNO 4 WiFi, you'll have to connect the device to the arduino with a USB cable to be able to run the code correctly.
 You'll also need to build the robot using the components described [above](#Hardware) and the blueprints for the [circuits](#Fritzing) and structure.

 5. Add star to this repo if you like it!